mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is the difference between checked and unchecked exceptions?

 **Checked exceptions**: Java compiler **requires** to handle.
 E.g., `Exception` **Unchecked exceptions**: compiler not require to declare.
-E.g., `RuntimeException`
+E.g., `RuntimeException`.

-### Why does Spring prefer unchecked exceptions?
+**Why does Spring prefer unchecked exceptions?**

 Checked exceptions reqires handling, result in **cluttered code** and **unnecessary coupling**.
+Unchecked exceptions are non recoverable exceptions, should not let developer to handle.
 E.g., when `SQLException` happens, nothing you can do.

-### What is the data access exception hierarchy?
+**What is the data access exception hierarchy?**

 Each data access technology has its own exception types, such as
 - **SQLException** for direct JDBC access,
 - **HibernateException** used by native Hibernate, or
 - **EntityException** used by JPA

-what Spring does is to handle technology‐specific exceptions and translate them into its own exception hierarchy.
+What Spring does is to handle technology‐specific exceptions and translate them into its own exception hierarchy.
 The hierarchy is to isolate developers from the particulars of JDBC data access APIs from different vendors.

-Spring's `DataAccessException` and sub classes are unchecked exception.
+Spring's `DataAccessException` and sub classes are **unchecked exceptions**.
 They are part of the `spring-tx` module.
 Spring data access exception family has **three main branches**:

 1. **non-transient** exceptions, `org.springframework.dao.NonTransientDataAccessException`
     - which means that retrying the operation will fail unless the originating cause is fixed.